 - food and any beverages served at meetings and non-partisan events;

-Members may use up to 10% of their Member’s Office Budget for advertising (ranges from $28,470 to $35,780).
-Members must approve the content of the advertisement, provide a copy of the advertisement in the published format to the House Administration and approve the invoice.
-Print advertisements must contain the Member’s name and contact information.
+- Advertising: Members may use up to 10% of their Member's Office Budget for advertising (ranges from $28,470 to $35,780).
+Members must approve the content of the advertisement and the invoice.
+Print advertisements must contain the Member's name and contact information.
 Advertisements must support at least one of the following purposes:

 - communicate the Member's office location and contact information;

 - communicate assistance and services the Member provides to all constituents;